na-na-hi/renget/archive/z2sqy.md

 The meeting place wasn’t too far from here, but it was slightly out of the way.
 The area they were in was run down, with abandoned houses and buildings every now and then, and these alleyways were far from well-kept.

 Despite that, the two of them walked with a surprising lack of apprehension.
-Maybe it was their recklessness and easy-going nature, respectively.
+Maybe it was their respective reckless and easy-going natures.
 More likely, it was the fact that they had each been through far worse than what a dark alleyway might threaten in all but the most dire of circumstances.

-As they reached the end of the alleyway, Junichi stopped, and looked around.
+As they reached the end of the alley, Junichi stopped, and looked around.
 They were near the river, now.
 He cast his gaze around deliberately, contrasting with Inigo, who was looking around curiously and somewhat aimlessly with one hand shading his eyes from nothing in particular.

 “This way.”
 Junichi said, jerking his head upwards to gesture with his chin.